ToeiRei/Keymaster/README.md

     offline during a rotation.
 - **Fleet-Wide Operations:** Deploy key changes or audit your entire fleet of active hosts with a single command.
-- **Drift Detection:** The `audit` command quickly checks all hosts to ensure their deployed keys match the central database state.
+- **Drift Detection:** The `audit` command connects to each host and compares the fully rendered, normalized `authorized_keys` content against the expected state from the database (including the Keymaster header with the current system key serial).
+Any difference is reported as drift.
 - **Scriptable CLI:** All core features are available as command-line arguments, making Keymaster perfect for automation.
 - **SSH Agent Integration:** Can use a running SSH agent (including